franzele21/ros_blur/README.md

 python3 blur_bag.py path/to/file.bag path/to/model.pt bag_version
 ```

-With the first argument being the path to the bag file containing the video to be blurred, the second argument is the Yolov8 model that will be used to find the areas to blur (for example, a model that can detect [faces](https://github.com/akanametov/yolov8-face) for blurring).
+With the first argument being the path to the bag file containing the video to be blurred, the second argument is the Yolov8 weights that will be used to find the areas to blur (for example, a model that can detect [faces](https://github.com/akanametov/yolov8-face) for blurring).
 The third argument is the bag version (either 1 or 2).

 You can also add the following options:
 | Command           | Alternative Form | Description                               |